opulo-inc/ohai/docs/feeder8/oqc/index.md

 	`TO DO CONFIRM WHAT THE REAL TEST LIST NAME WILL BE FOR MASS PRODUCTION`

-5. Click the `Run Test` button found at the bottom of the gundam application window
+5. Click the `Run Test` button found at the bottom of the Gundam application window
 6. Input the following information when the application prompts for data input:
 	* `Please input the unit serial` - Leave this field blank
 	* `Please input the unit source version` - Enter the current production revision number (`v1.0.0` for example)